cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 based on the PostgreSQL cluster topology.
 The instance manager also starts a web server that is invoked by the `kubelet` for probes.
-Unix signals invoked by the `kubelet` are filtered by the instance manager and, where appropriate, forwarded to the `postmaster` process for fast and controlled reactions to external events.
+Unix signals invoked by the `kubelet` are filtered by the instance manager and, where appropriate, forwarded to the `postgres` process for fast and controlled reactions to external events.
 The instance manager is written in Go and has no external dependencies.